Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Evolutionary Model Analysis

 Evolutionary models are a critical and widely-used tool to infer substellar fundamental properties from observables.
 Our new dynamical mass ($M_{\rm obs} = 6.5 \pm 0.7\;M_{\rm Jup}$) and bolometric luminosity ($L_{\rm obs} = -7.23 \pm 0.03$, expressed as $\log L_{\rm bol}/L_\odot$), combined with existing estimates of the stellar age ($t_{\rm obs} = 3.5 \pm 1.0$~Gyr), make \epsindAb\ the first planet to serve as a model benchmark in a new regime of low luminosities (cold temperatures) and old ages (Figure~\ref{fig:fundprop-pop}).
 Two evolutionary model grids covering the (mass, age, luminosity) of \epsindAb\ are considered for the following analysis.

 \emph{Sonora Bobcat.} Sonora Bobcat \citep{marley_sonora_2021} builds upon the heritage \citet{saumon_evolution_2008} ``hybrid" evolutionary models and includes a number of advancements such as accounting for metals in the equation of state (EOS) to enable calculation of models for [M/H] = $\{-0.5, 0, +0.5\}$~dex and using improved nuclear-reaction screening factors \citep{potekhin_thermonuclear_2012}.
+One difference is that the \citet{saumon_evolution_2008} models include the effects of clouds for L-type objects whereas the Sonora Bobcat models are cloud-free (given \epsindAb's cold temperature, $\sim$275~K, silicate clouds do not play a role in its atmosphere).
 The self-consistently computed Sonora Bobcat model atmospheres serve as a boundary condition for the evolution models and include updated opacities (see their Table~2) and atmospheric chemistry.

 \emph{\citet[][CBPD2023]{chabrier_impact_2023} Models.} The CBPD2023 evolution models are based on the Lyon stellar evolution code \citep{chabrier_structure_1997, baraffe_evolutionary_1998, baraffe_evolutionary_2003} and incorporate the updated EOS for H-He mixtures from \citet{chabrier_new_2021}\footnote{Note that the CBPD2023 models are distinct from the ATMO~2020 evolution models \citep{phillips_new_2020}, which use the \citet{chabrier_new_2019} EOS.
 The CBPD2023 models are labeled as ``ATMO\_2020\_neweos\_update" on \url{https://noctis.erc-atmo.eu/fsdownload/zyU96xA6o/phillips2020}.}.
 The solar metallicity ATMO 2020 atmosphere models \citep{phillips_new_2020} serve as a boundary condition for the CBPD2023 evolution models and include both expanded opacity \citep[e.g., CH$_4$ and NH$_3$ from][]{tennyson_exomol_2018} and chemistry.